ePages-de/epages-devportal/beyond-essence/inventory/empty-states-updated.md

 layout: beyond-essence
 ---

-A list that doesn’t contain any items, or a search result page that doesn’t display any results are examples of empty states.
-We want to use empty states to a) guide the merchant on what to do next and b) avoid confusion on the merchant’s end.
+Examples of where empty states should be present include a table or list with no entries or a search result page with no results.
+Empty order tables or graphs can be depressing and demotivating, so we want to use empty states to a) guide the merchant on what to do next, b) avoid confusion on the merchant’s end and c) motivate and encourage the merchant at the beginning of their journey.

 ## Structure